 What Fruit Do I Bear?

 In this passage of Scripture, Jesus teaches about fruit in people’s lives.

 False prophets were recurrent in Old Testament times.
 They forecasted just what the king and the local people wanted to hear, asserting that it was God's message.
 False teachers are similarly as frequent today.
-Jesus says to be careful with those whose words sound religious but who are inspired by popularity, power, or prestige.
+Jesus says to be careful with those whose words sound religious however who are inspired by popularity, power, or prestige.
 We can tell who they are on the grounds that in their instructing they limit Christ and laud themselves.

 So, if a tree is known for its fruit, how do you know one piece of fruit from the other?
-We are taught from an early age what each fruit looks like, how it tastes, how it smells, and what it is used for.
+We are taught from an early age what each fruit looks like, how it tastes, how it smells, and for what it is used.
 When you consider fruit, you are likely to consider something sweet and delicious to eat.
 Apples, berries, and oranges are all fruits.
 In any case, researchers consider fruit a piece of a plant that contains seeds.
 The fruit probably will not be sweet.
 Indeed, it probably will not be edible by any stretch of the imagination.
 Yet, it is a fruit.